 So although the United States Department of Agriculture now requires all true sweet potatoes to be labelled “sweet potatoes”, be aware of this misnomer next time you’re rounding up sweet potatoes for your mashed sweet potato casserole.

 Variations of sweet potatoes

-As mentioned above, there are two general categories in which a majority of the hundreds of varieties of sweet potatoes fall under.
+There are two general categories in which a majority of the hundreds of varieties of sweet potatoes fall under: soft and firm.

 Soft Sweet Potatoes: Reddish/copper colored skin and orange/golden flesh.
 These are great for baking and mashing!
 Variety includes: Jewel, Garnet, Covington.